jambonrose/django-improved-user/docs/quickstart_contrib.rst

     $ ./runtests.py tests.test_basic -v 3

-If you have all of the supported Python versions installed (Python 3.7, 3.8, 3.9, and 3.10), you may use ``tox`` to run all linters and test the package with multiple versions of Python and Django.
+If you have all of the supported Python versions installed, you may use ``tox`` to run all linters and test the package with multiple versions of Python and Django.

 .. code:: console